Vipin-Sharma/Vipin-Sharma.github.io/_posts/2019-05-05-JDK12_Switch_Expression.md

     a construct made up of variables, operators, and method invocations, which are constructed according to the syntax of the language, that evaluates to a single value.

-Traditional switch statement had colon (:) syntax only, now JDK 12 introduced switch expression and arrow (->) syntax, that gives us 4 ways to use switch :
+Traditional switch statement had colon (:) syntax only, now JDK 12 introduced switch expression and arrow (->) syntax.
+For explanation in this blog post, I have divided java switch statement/expression in 4 logical categories:

  1. Switch statement with colon syntax  (Traditional Switch statement)
  2. Switch statement with arrow syntax  (Java 12 Switch statement)